 Asian American Research Team

-is a third year graduate student in the Clinical Psychology Program at University of Massachusetts, Boston.
+is an advanced year graduate student in the Clinical Psychology Program at University of Massachusetts, Boston.
 She received her Bachelor's of Arts from Brandeis University, graduating with a major in Psychology and a minor in Hispanic and Latin American Studies.
 She is interested in issues of race and racism, and the process of becoming an ally, with a particular focus on children and adolescents.
-Her Master's thesis is a grounded theory study focusing on the process of being and becoming an ally.
-Alissa is currently completing her third year practicum placement at Brookline Community Health Center.
-She is also actively involved in advocacy to reduce gun violence and address the inequality with which inner city gun violence is addressed; she has testifyied at the State House and participated in initiatives aimed at educating teens about gun violence.
+Her Master's thesis was a grounded theory study focusing on the process of being and becoming an ally.
+Alissa is completed her third year practicum placement at Brookline Community Health Center.
+She is also actively involved in advocacy to reduce gun violence and address the inequality with which inner city gun violence is addressed; she has testified at the State House and participated in initiatives aimed at educating teens about gun violence.

 John Tawa, Ph.D.

 is an assistant professor in the Psychology and Education Department at Mount Holyoke College.
 He received his Ph.D. in clinical psychology from the University of Massachusetts Boston in 2013.
 Dr. Tawa's research focuses on race-relations between Black/African Americans and Asian/Asian Americans.
 In addition, he is interested in the use of virtual technology for the behavioral measurement of intergroup relations.
 For his dissertation, Dr. Tawa used the virtual world, Second Life, to examine how resource competition affected the social distances between Black and Asian participants' self-resembling avatars.
 Dr. Tawa is a past fellow of the American Psychological Association Minority Fellowship Program and recipient of the Asian American Psychological Association Division of Students 2008 Student Researcher Award.
 He is the proud father of two daughters, Amaya and Kalia.